zeibura/github-onboarding/vscode_client_2/README.md

 # Mainframe Messenger for VS Code

-Mainframe messenger is an easy way to send messages from Visual Studio Code to another user on TSO on green screen.
-The recipient must be connected to the mainframe connection configured in your extension settings.
+Mainframe messenger is an easy way to send messages from Visual Studio Code to another mainframe user.

+## Compatibility
 Mainframe messenger has Zowe conformance and uses Zowe profile to connect to mainframe.

 ## Prerequisites
 - Java 1.11